IBM-Cloud/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

 - `href` - (String) The URL for this bare metal server
 - `id` - (String) The unique identifier for this bare metal server
 - `memory` - (Integer) The amount of memory, truncated to whole gibibytes
 - `network_interfaces` - (List) The additional network interfaces to create for the bare metal server to this bare metal server.
-Use `ibm_is_bare_metal_server_network_interface` resource for network interfaces.

   Nested scheme for `network_interfaces`:
     - `allow_ip_spoofing` - (Boolean) Indicates whether IP spoofing is allowed on this interface.
 If false, IP spoofing is prevented on this interface.
-If true, IP spoofing is allowed on this interface. [default : `false`]
+If true, IP spoofing is allowed on this interface.
-    - `allowed_vlans` - (Array) Comma separated VLANs, Indicates what VLAN IDs (for VLAN type only) can use this physical (`PCI` type) interface.
+    - `allowed_vlans` - (List) Comma separated VLANs, Indicates what VLAN IDs (for VLAN type only) can use this physical (`PCI` type) interface.
 A given VLAN can only be in the `allowed_vlans` array for one PCI type adapter per bare metal server.  [ conflicts with `vlan`]
     - `enable_infrastructure_nat` - (Boolean) If true, the VPC infrastructure performs any needed NAT operations.
-If false, the packet is passed unmodified to/from the network interface, allowing the workload to perform any needed NAT operations. [default : `true`]
+If false, the packet is passed unmodified to/from the network interface, allowing the workload to perform any needed NAT operations.
     - `name` - (String) The name of the network interface.
     - `primary_ip` - (List) The primary IP address to bind to the network interface.
 This can be specified using an existing reserved IP, or a prototype object for a new reserved IP.